A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 Several habits unknowingly worsen premenstrual odors:

-• Aggressive washing inside vagina disrupts protective barrier encouraging infections;
+- Aggressive washing inside the vagina disrupts the protective balance and can encourage infections;

-• Scented feminine hygiene products irritate mucosa increasing inflammation;
+- Scented feminine hygiene products may irritate tissue and increase inflammation;

-Avoiding these pitfalls supports healthier cycles free from embarrassing odors making your premenstrual days more comfortable physically and socially.
+Avoiding these pitfalls supports healthier cycles and can make your premenstrual days more comfortable physically and socially.

 Key Takeaways: Bad Smell Before Period

-Poor hygiene may cause an unpleasant smell pre-period.
+➤ Poor hygiene may worsen an unpleasant smell pre-period.

-Consult a doctor if the smell is foul or persistent.
+➤ Consult a doctor if the smell is foul, fishy, or persistent.

 Frequently Asked Questions